artsenius/simple-WDIO-automation-in-two-hours/README.md

 1. [Node.js](https://youtu.be/dUEHCy9gDYQ)
 2. [VS Code](https://youtu.be/TjNZKtAHyA4)
 3. [Python](https://youtu.be/-hq23wpsnjY)
-5. Install/Update [Chrome browser](https://www.google.com/chrome/) to the latest version
+5. Install or Update [Chrome browser](https://www.google.com/chrome/), so you have the latest version.

 ---
 ## 1. Preparation: